 BitMEX is an old player in the segment and understands this very well.
 The platform is written in the kdb+ database, which is very popular among major banks and financial institutions in high-frequency trading applications.
-The platform has a clean layout that includes an order book, charting system from tradingview, depth chart, recent trades, and trade-viewing window.
+The platform has a clean layout that includes an order book, a charting system from tradingview, a depth chart, recent trades, and a trade-viewing window.

 It offers various order types for users, including, Limit, Market, Stop-Limit, Stop-Market, Trailing-Stop, Take-Profit Limit, and Take Profit Market Order.

 Binance has a very responsive trading platform that can process over 1.4 million trades per second and a latency rate of fewer than 5 milliseconds.
 The platform includes all the basic and advanced features.